 Why US Travel Ban for Travelers from India ?
 Reason?

-As per the proclamation signed by President Biden, the decision to ban travelers from India is based on recommendation from Centers for Disease Control and Prevention(CDC) based on the critical situation in India with the surge in cases due to COVID-19.
+As per the proclamation signed by President Biden, the decision to ban travelers from India is based on recommendations from Centers for Disease Control and Prevention(CDC) based on the critical situation in India with the surge in cases due to COVID-19.
 They say there is a new variant in India called B.1.617, including the other variants from UK and South Africa present in India.
 As per CDC they are more easily transmittable and as a proactive measure they are restricting and suspending travelers from India to United states.

 Who all from India does the US Travel Ban Apply to ?